paulrnash/asset_sync/README.md

 > To prevent this part of the deploy from failing (asset_sync raising a config error), but carry on as normal set `fail_silently` to true in your configuration and ensure to run `heroku run rake assets:precompile` after deploy.

+## Concurrent Uploads

+With the `max_concurrent_uploads` option set to a value greater than 1, AssetSync will use a thread pool to run uploads in parallel.
+This can greatly increase your upload speed in some cases, depending on your network connection.

 ## Rake Task

 A rake task is included within the **asset_sync** gem to perform the sync: